Contact Us

 July 2026 Opportunity Watch: The Federal Contracts Small Businesses Should Be Tracking Right Now

 The federal buying calendar just entered its most intense stretch.
 With the fourth quarter of the fiscal year underway and agencies pushing to obligate FY2026 funds before September 30, July is when serious contractors lock in their target lists.
 This month’s opportunity landscape offers something for nearly every capability area — from a major new research and development vehicle at the Air Force Research Laboratory to set-aside services work and a small business initiative taking shape at the Department of Health and Human Services.
 Here is what deserves space on your capture board, and how to evaluate whether each is worth your bid-and-proposal dollars.
+(New to opportunity hunting?
+Start with our complete guide to finding government contracts, then come back for this month’s targets.)

 AFRL’s AMAC: A New Long-Term R&D Vehicle With Small Business Pools